Back

 WHAT ARE TRAP EXCLUDER DEVICES?

 Excluder devices in pot and trap fisheries are technical adjustments made to the gear that prevent marine mammals from entering the pots or traps.
-Without these devices, marine mammals, such as dolphins and seals, can enter the traps and either eat the catch (affecting the fisheries’ productivity) or get caught and drown.
+Without these devices, seals and sea lions can enter the traps and either eat the catch (affecting the fisheries’ productivity) or get caught and drown.

 A range of excluder devices have been suggested for use in the pot and trap fisheries.
 A simple modification of existing equipment, called the “spike” modification, and can be used for all types of pots and traps to help reduce bycatch.
 As seen in the diagram below, an upright steel rod is attached to the base of the pot, extending up towards the neck (or opening).
 This prevents large marine mammals from gaining full access to the pot, whilst showing no negative effect on catch rate/size of target species.